Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Final Thoughts

-The byodo in temple dress code is simple and easy to follow.
+The Byodo-In Temple dress code is simple and easy to follow.
 You do not need expensive clothes.
 You just need to dress with respect.

 Always remember: